wagood/laralist/README.md

 * [Waterhole](https://waterhole.dev/) The Laravel-powered discussion platform giving life to vibrant online communities for brands, creators, and teams. <!-- forum, discussion  -->

 * Laravel [Webhooks](https://github.com/JustSteveKing/laravel-webhooks).
 A simple webhook implementation for Laravel. <!-- webhook -->

+* [WireSpy](https://github.com/wire-elements/wire-spy) — a sleek new debug bar for Livewire.
+Instantly debug and interact with your components—inspect their state, modify it on the fly, and even time-travel through state changes to pinpoint issues. <!-- livewire -->

 * Laravel [Zodgen](https://github.com/7nohe/laravel-zodgen) generates [Zod](https://zod.dev/) schemas from Laravel FormRequests.
 This allows you to share your validation rules between your Laravel backend and your TypeScript frontend.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9%2B-blue?style=flat-square)